richdawe/minimediaserver/doc/playlist-design.md

 Note that there is a playlist for each album by an artist.
 There is no support for a playlist covering a selection of songs, or multiple albums by an artist.
 Supporting that is not currently a goal.

 The playlist ID is generated using the location.
 The playlist ID should be stable - i.e.: the same across restarts of minimediaserver.

+### Albums with Multiple Artists

+Albums may have multiple artists.
+(I'm using the term "artist" here to cover author, composer, performer.)
+E.g.: an orchestra playing pieces by multiple composers.
+Or a compilation by multiple artists.
+In this case the album may have an overall "album artist" and then per-track artists.
+It is possible that the artist for the entire album is also the artist for one of the tracks.

+For ID3 tags, there is a way to represent multiple artists, using TPE1, TPE2 and TPE3 comments.
+For Vorbis comments for Ogg and FLAC, there does not seem to be a standard tag.
+And in any case, the relevant tags may not be present - some heuristics may be required.

+If it's possible to determine the "album artist" from the tags on a track, then the tracks can be grouped using (album artist, album).

+For FLAC files with no album artist tags, the directory structure might indicate that it's a multi-author one (e.g.: "Various Artists/Album/track1.flac, etc.).
+In that case, we would want to use the directory name as the album artist, but could use the tags to determine the artist for the track.
+A reasonable heuristic here is that if directory name != artist from tags, then it's a multi-artist album.
+Artist names should be compared case-insensitively.

+The files may have a CDDB tag, containing the unique ID for the album.
+This may be used as a reliable way of grouping tracks.

+### Grouping Tracks into a Playlist

+Note: .m3u files are ignored by this design.
+Perhaps a future version of this design will consider using them.
+They are ignored in preference of using the audio files' tags as the source of truth.

+To build a playlist, the media server needs to:

+ * Find audio files ("tracks")
+ * Examine each track to determine its artist, album, title, and album artist ("annotate" the track information)
+ * Group tracks by (album artist, album) - one playlist per (album artist, album)

+When tags are present, we should prefer grouping using the most unique fields available, in this order of preference:

+ * `tags:/basepath/albumId/album` (e.g.: using CDDB database ID for the album)
+ * `tags:/basepath/albumArtist/album` (e.g.: when it's a multi-artist album)
+ * `tags:/basepath/artist/album`

 TODO: Issues: